Options for Making Rent Affordable

 Family or Friend Financial Assistance

 Family and friends can sometimes help with housing expenses.
-Sometimes. families will purchase a home for their loved one.
-Sometimes, families will help by making rent or utility payments.
-Other times, a special needs trust will pay for housing expenses.
+Sometimes, families will help by purchasing a home for their loved one or help by making rent or utility payments.
 If you have someone else helping you with housing costs and you receive SSI, be sure to understand the rules and impact on your monthly income.
 See section I.B. for more information on this topic.

 Assistance from a Special Needs Trust